zachvalenta/notes-sw/svc/src.md

 https://github.com/DovAmir/awesome-design-patterns
 * fanout https://www.better-simple.com/django/2023/12/06/fanout-pattern-explained/
 * the big ball of mud https://news.ycombinator.com/item?id=35481309
-* _strangler_: you run the old code and new code live, in production, side-by-side, checking that the new code behaves exactly the same as the old code.
-Once you are confident it does, you retire the old code https://www.kosli.com/blog/how-to-strangle-old-code-using-python-decorators/
+* _strangler fig_: you run the old code and new code live, in production, side-by-side, checking that the new code behaves exactly the same as the old code.
+Once you are confident it does, you retire the old code https://www.kosli.com/blog/how-to-strangle-old-code-using-python-decorators/ https://news.ycombinator.com/item?id=41423421

 http://gameprogrammingpatterns.com/contents.html